Code-Institute-Submissions/Hello-world/README.md

 * Once my navbar was working, I wanted to style the navigation tabs on the navbar to white with the text of the active page in yellow.
 I also wanted to change the colour of the navbar toggler to fit with the brand theme.
 I found the bootstrap styling options were either navbar-light or navbar-dark.
 I removed these styling options and used CSS to style the text colours.
 This caused the toggler to disappear from the user's view but it was able to be clicked still.
 I did some internet research into this problem and found this [post](https://www.geeksforgeeks.org/how-to-change-hamburger-toggler-color-in-bootstrap/) on GeeksforGeeks that gave me the code to implement the change of toggler colour.
 I then edited this code to get the yellow colour I wanted.
 * When viewed on a small tablet device (like an iPad), the profile picture images on the About Us page overlapped.
 I found this to be because I had set the container size for the images at 400px x 400px and this was bigger than the 1/3 screen width of the Bootstrap grid on a mobile device.
 I fixed this issue by reducing the container size to 300px x 300px.
 * When viewed on a small tablet device, the call-out container was hidden.
 When I was looking at my code I realised that I had styled for mobile and larger screen sizes but not medium devixes.
 This made me realise that I could do one responsive style across all devices instead of seperate styling for each screen width.
 I re-did my code and simplified the css. the result was that the callout message and Join Now form were in the same position on every page (top right of the hero image).
 Furthermore, this was the same across all device sizes.
 This provides the user with a more consistent experience across each page and across different devices.
+* When viewed on a iPad device I found that there was still a bug with the About Us page profile pictures overlapping.
+Viewing it on a desktop screen, as I reduced the screen size I could see that there were points at which the profile pictures overlapped before changing col format as the screen sized reduced further.
+This was why I hadn't picked up the issue before, because it worked on small tablet devices but not at specific sizes like the iPad size.
+This made me realise that I didn't have enough breakpoint column widths in my code.
+I added this extra detail to my code so that the layout changed before the profile pictures could overlap to fix this issue.

 ### Credits
 * The text on the website was created by myself.